-ppmvw (ix) If you mill, you m performance tests while the raw mill is operating ("mill on") and while the raw mill is not operating ("mill off").
-Using raction of time the raw mill is on the fraction of time that the raw is off, calculate this limit as a hted average of the THC levels measured during raw mill on and raw mill off compliance testing with Equation 15.
+(ix) If your kiln has an inline kiln/raw mill, you must conduct separate performance tests while the raw mill is operating ("mill on") and while the raw mill is not operating ("mill off").
+Using the fraction of time the raw mill is on and the fraction of time that the raw mill is off, calculate this limit as a weighted average of the THC levels measured during raw mill on and raw mill off compliance testing with Equation 15.